rudyravelindev/admin-dashboard/README.md

 not done yet

 # Live preview
-This form for was putting live using [GitHub Pages](https://rudyravelindev.github.io/admin-dashboard/)
+This Admin Dashboard was putting live using [GitHub Pages](https://rudyravelindev.github.io/admin-dashboard/)

 # Time spent on this project
 Starting date: 10/21/2024